 Walks on l'Alpe

 L'Alpe is the long synclinal valley, and surrounding ridges, that stretches between the Roche de Fitta overlooking the Cirque St. Même to the south, and the col de l'Alpette to the north, which marks the southern end of the Granier massif - a distance of some four or five kilometres.
 It is separated from its neighbours by two prominent geological strike-slip faults both of which provide easy access to the area.
-The Tour de Chartreuse follows the line of the valley (map).
+The Tour de Chartreuse and GR9 follows the line of the valley (map).

-There are three main ways up into the valley.
-To the south, the GR9A ascends via the Pas de l'Echelle.
-To the east of there, another route reaches the valley more gently via the col de l'Alpe; and to the north the GR9A enters the area via the col de l'Alpette.
-Here we recommend a couple of more esoteric routes to the ridge, both returning by the Pas de l'Echelle.
-The given walks are fairly short, so once on the plateau, it is strongly recommended that you explore the area, and make sure that you vist the summit of le Pinet which is a wonderful viewpoint.
+There are four main ways up into the valley.
+To the south, the GR9 ascends via the Pas de l'Echelle.
+To the east of there, another route reaches the valley more gently via the col de l'Alpe; in the north the GR9 enters the area via the col de l'Alpette from the west, and a fourth route ascends from the east via the Porte d'Alpette.
+Here we recommend a couple of more esoteric routes to the ridge from the the southern end, both returning by the Pas de l'Echelle, and one from the northern end.
+The last walk explores one of the sangles on the eastern flank, and returns along the eastern crest.